ampzord/wikipedia-band-genre-scraper/README.md

 # wikipedia-band-genre-scraper

-Small python script to retrieve band genres from wikipedia page through a scraper using BeautifulSoup and Pandas libraries.
+Small python script to retrieve band genres from wikipedia pages through a scraper using BeautifulSoup and Pandas libraries.

 ## License